weimin17/AttenTD/ReadMe.md

 # AttenTD Detector

-You can simply feed your suspicious model into detector, and output the probability of whether the model is trojaned or not.
+You can simply feed your suspicious model into the detector, and output the probability of whether the model is trojaned or not.